Symmetric hypergraph states: Entanglement quantification and robust Bell nonlocality: Connection to nonlocality

 \subsection{Exponential violation of local realism}

 It is known that complete hypergraph states violate Mermin-like inequalities in an exponential and robust manner~\cite{gachechiladze2016Extreme}.
 Both, the violation and the robustness results were highly technical, since they were derived using brute-force calculations and lacked physical intuition.
 Here we reformulate the results in a systematic way and then expand them further to infinitely many classes of hypergraph states.
-The key idea in all of the subsequent considerations is the following: In order to calculate the quantum value $\mean{\mathcal{B}_N}_{\ket{H_N}}$, we augment the expression $\bra{H_N}\mathcal{B}_N\ket{H_N}=\bra{H_N}U^\dagger U\mathcal{B}_N U U^\dagger \ket{H_N}$.
-With a clever choice of the unitary $U$, we can get rid of the signs in the Bell operator by considering $U\mathcal{B}_N U$, and also transform $\ket{H_N}$ to a state $U^\dagger\ket{H_N}$, which has a structure easier to handle computationally as opposed to the original one.
+The key idea in all of the subsequent considerations is the following: In order to calculate the quantum value $\mean{\mathcal{B}_N}_{\ket{H_N}}$ of the considered Mermin-inequality $\mathcal{B}_N$ as in Eq.~\eqref{eq:MerminOperatorOur}, we augment the expression $\bra{H_N}\mathcal{B}_N\ket{H_N}=\bra{H_N}U^\dagger U\mathcal{B}_N U U^\dagger \ket{H_N}$.
+With a clever choice of the unitary $U$, we can get rid of the alternating signs in the Bell operator by considering $U\mathcal{B}_N U$ and also transform $\ket{H_N}$ to a state $U^\dagger\ket{H_N}$, which has a structure easier to handle computationally as opposed to the original one.

 In Ref.~\cite{gachechiladze2016Extreme} the violation was derived using Mermin-like operators of the form: